 Operate by the 50/30/20 rule, wherein you reserve 50% of your money for living expenses, 30% for wants, and 20% for savings and debts.

-Installment loans can be a beneficial way to get rid of all your debt if you need more time to figure out your living circumstances or consolidate high-debt interests.
+Installment loans can be a beneficial way to eliminate all your debt if you need more time to figure out your living circumstances or consolidate high-debt interests.
 They can also help with managing rent prices in the short term.

-For example, installment loans from Simple Fast Loans can help cover your increase in rent while you work out other financial options.
+For example, an installment from Simple Fast Loans can help cover your increase in rent while you work out other financial options.